-Developmental Psychology
+PSYH 612 Developmental Psychology

 This course focuses on the study of changes in human behavior with increased age through discussion in some detail of basic concepts, research methodology, current empirical evidence, and theoretical formulations, which constitute contemporary developmental psychology.
 This course provides a lifespan perspective on development with particular emphasis on children and adolescents.
-Course material is aimed at providing students with a knowledge base from which to make distinctions between normal and abnormal development and a framework for possible remediation where abnormalities are found to occur.
+Course material is aimed at providing students with a knowledge base from which to make distinctions between normal and abnormal development and a framework for possible remediation where abnormalities are found to occur school settings.
+Reviews useful statistical and measurement concepts, particularly as they apply to interpreting assessment results to parents and school personnel.
+Practical skills are obtained through role-play administration and examination of standardized cognitive assessments.
+Students will prepare reports based on role-play administration which becomes part of student's ongoing portfolio.